YuanTian1991/ChAMP-Script/README.md

 **champ.PairedDMR.R**: Using bumphunter algorithm to get paired DMR result.

 **MatchSample.R**: To help user to find mismatched sample between pd csv file and IDAT folder.

+**champ.Anno.R**: Convert Illumina origin CSV file to ChAMP Annotation.

+**champ.unfoldDMR.R**: Unfold generate DMR result.

+**champ.SlimCombat.R**: A quick and short function to do Combat, need to be polished.